 Oblique line extending from base of lesser trochanter to linea aspera on posterior surface of proximal femur

-Adducts and flexes ...
+Adducts and flexes thigh at ...